haseebanwar/create-react-pkg/README.md

 npm run preview
 ```

-The playground imports and live reloads your library from `/dist`, so if you are seeing an out of date component, make sure the project is running in watch mode with either ESM or CJS build, or both. **No symlinking required**.
+The playground imports and live reloads your library from `/dist`, so if you see an out-of-date component, make sure the project is running in watch mode with either ESM or CJS build, or both. **No symlinking required**.

 <p align='center'>
 <img src='https://res.cloudinary.com/https-haseebanwar-net/image/upload/v1668925640/create-react-package/playground_dkbew9.gif' width='600' alt='npm start'>
 </p>

-### Specify port for server
+### Specify port for Server

 By default, the server runs on port 10001, you can change it by creating a file `crp.config.js` at the root of package with the following.